FAC-CDT/resource-centre/README.md

 ---

 ## Problem Statement
 This resource app is in development to make online learning more accessible.
-During a 6 week training programme to upskill charity staff in digital, we conducted a dual part programme of design sprints and build.
+During a 6 week training programme to upskill charity staff in digital product management and ownership, we conducted a dual part programme of design sprints and build.

 Week 1: Discovery <br>
 Week 2: Definition <br>